PrefectHQ/prefect/docs/migration-guide.md

 Then, when you want to move toward scheduled, repeatable workflows, you can build a deployment and send it to the server by running a CLI command or a Python script.

-- You can create a deployment to on remote infrastructure, where the run environment is defined by a reusalbe infrastructure block.
+- You can create a deployment to on remote infrastructure, where the run environment is defined by a reusable infrastructure block.

 ### Fewer ambiguities